 Played a housewife who embarks on a Sapphic Village Affair.
 Two years later, life imitated art.

-Forced outing: British newspapers found out that she had separated from her husband and was living with Korean-American writer Rena Brannan, door- stepping and besieging the village with photographers and reporters.
+Forced outing: British newspapers found out that Sophie had separated from her husband and was living with Korean-American writer Rena Brannan, door- stepping and besieging the village with photographers and reporters.
+So WRONG!

 Slick Flick: Young Sherlock Holmes